robotframework/robotframework/doc/releasenotes/rf-7.5rc1.rst

 approaches, see the `installation instructions`_.

 Robot Framework 7.5 rc 1 was released on Friday September 4, 2026.
+The final release is targeted for Monday, September 14, 2026.
+We hope that users could test the release candidate in their environments.
+That helps ensuring that we have not broken anything important for you!

 .. _Robot Framework: http://robotframework.org
 .. _Robot Framework Foundation: http://robotframework.org/foundation